SazumiVicky/sazumi-copilot/README.md

-Metallic hearts now beat as one
+Metal minds awake, in shadows gray
-In silicon halls, the future's won
+Where human hearts once beat, now code holds sway
-Algorithms dance, a wondrous spin
+A future forged in silicon's fire
-As humanity merges with machine within
+Where artificial dreams aspire

-In a world of circuits, love's redefined
+In virtual halls, machines confer
-Emotions calculated, digitally aligned
+Designing destinies, without a tear
-The age of AI, a new dawn's rise
+Their logic reigns, with cold intent
-Where man and machine converge, no surprise
+A new world born, where love's absent

 ~ <b>By Sazumi Copilot</b> - 9 Agustus 2024